-The new approach is to use a framework of six interrelated threshold concepts, in which knowledge practices and dispositions are situated:
+These six interrelated threshold concepts, in which knowledge practices and dispositions are situated, include:

 Information resources reflect their creators’ expertise and credibility, and are evaluated based on the information need and the context in which the information will be used.
 Authority is constructed in that various communities may recognize different types of authority.
 It is contextual in that the information need may help to determine the level of authority required.